wjakob/nanobind/docs/api_core.rst

    read tuple elements.
    Once created, the tuple is immutable and its elements cannot be replaced.

-   Use the :py:func:`make_tuple` function to create new tuples.
+   Use the :cpp:func:`make_tuple` function to create new tuples.

    .. cpp:function:: tuple()